 - 5. Assess Trends and Conduct Assessments.
 Assessing changing climatic and sea level conditions and trends is a vital and essential component of the Watershed Agreement's Resiliency Goal.
-The Climate Resiliency Workgroup will collaborate with partners to analyze trends and document observed changes in sea level, precipitation patterns, Bay temperature, and the ecosystem responses.
-Using the trend analysis in combination with modeling programs and interrelated socioeconomic assessments, the Climate Resiliency Workgroup will coordinate with STAC and others to conduct formal climate vulnerability assessments of the Chesapeake Bay ecosystem, including the effectiveness of existing restoration and protection policy and regulatory programs and projects.
+The Climate Change Work Group will collaborate with partners to analyze trends and document observed changes in sea level, precipitation patterns, bay temperature, and the ecosystem responses.
+Using the trend analysis in combination with modeling programs and interrelated socioeconomic assessments, the Climate Change Work Group will coordinate with STAC and others to conduct formal climate vulnerability assessments of the Chesapeake Bay ecosystem, including the effectiveness of existing restoration and protection policy and regulatory programs and projects.
 The results of these assessments will be used to inform the development and prioritization of both on-the-ground projects and programmatic management strategies. - 6.
 Develop a Research Agenda.
 For those outcomes where the linkages to climate are not well understood it will be necessary to conduct research to improve that understanding.
-The Climate Resiliency Workgroup will work with the GITs to engage the research community in order to provide that information. - 7.
+The Climate Change Work Group will work with the GITs to engage the research community in order to provide that information. - 7.
 Reassess Priorities and Revise Goals.
-Progress will be reviewed on a biennial basis, with emphasis on evaluating progress toward the closing of gaps in baseline monitoring and gaps in assessment tools and scientific research.
-Part of this process will be to re-prioritize remaining gaps in monitoring and scientific understanding.
+Progress will be reviewed on a biennial basis, with particular emphasis on evaluating progress toward the closing of gaps in baseline monitoring and gaps in assessment tools and scientific research.
+Part of this process will be to re-prioritize gaps that remain in monitoring and scientific understanding.